snopan/dotfiles-nix/README.md

     * Set to not ask for authorization when using SSH Agent (not implemented yet)
     * Turn off "Allow screen capture"

+## Applications not supported
+These are the applications that is not supported yet in nixpkgs and will need to be manually installed and configured
+* Sublime Merge

 ## Editing Flake
 1. Clone down the flake repository in `/etc`
 ```